-Think of the infomercials where a TV personality cuts through a metal can with a knife.
-But altogether less corny and more targeted towards something that can actually benefit your customers.
+Think of the infomercials where a TV personality cuts through a metal can with a knife, but less corny and targeted toward something that can benefit your customers.

-Sometimes a product demo video is called a sales video, a product video, or explainer video.
-These are all basically the same thing — a video designed to help educate a potential customer on the product or service you're selling, and move them through your sales funnel.
+Sometimes a product demo video is called a sales video, a product video, or an explainer video.
+These are all basically the same thing — a video designed to help educate a potential customer on the product or service you're selling and move them through your sales funnel.

-The greatest strength of a demo video is the ability to show (not just tell) the value of your product to a prospective customer.
+The greatest strength of a demo video is the ability to show (not just tell) your product’s value to a prospective customer.

-Demo videos can be an awesome leveraging tool that can make your business feel more personal, and not just another faceless corporation vying for attention.
+Demo videos can be an awesome leveraging tool that can make your business feel more personal — not just another faceless corporation vying for attention.

 Often a great product demo video is the difference between closing a deal and losing a prospect.
-A great demo lets your prospects understand how your solution truly solves their pain points, streamlining their current processes, saving them time and money.
+A great demo lets your prospects understand how your solution truly solves their pain points, streamlining their current processes while saving them time and money.

 What a product demo video is not